1952 Mount Gannett C-124 crash: Accident

 Moore, who was a mountaineer and pilot as well as president of the University of Alaska, told journalists the C-124 "obviously was flying at full speed" and appeared to have slid down the cliffs of Mount Gannett and exploded.
 Wreckage was spread across several acres of the glacier.
 Moore surmised that the pilot had narrowly missed other Chugach Range peaks during his approach.
 "From this I conclude he was on instrument, flying blind, and probably crashed without any warning whatsoever to him directly into the southerly face of Mt.
 Gannett."

 Moore reported finding blood on a blanket and noted the "sickly-sweet smell of death" at the site.
 It seemed clear that there were no survivors.
 Sullivan noted that recovery of remains would be very difficult as the glacier was already covered by fresh snow eight feet deep.
 Near the remains of the aircraft, drifted snow was piled up to hundreds of feet.
 Apparently, the crash had also triggered avalanches that had further buried the remains.
 Because of the difficult conditions, the recovery effort was terminated after a week and the victims' families were told they would have no remains to bury.
 The debris was then covered by snow and ice, and was lost for the next 60 years.

 At the time, this was only the second fatal accident for the C-124, and was by far the worst.
-However, the following year saw even more deadly crashes at Moses Lake, Washington, and Tachikawa, Japan, Overall, this was the fourth-worst accident involving a Douglas C-124.
+However, the following year saw even more deadly crashes at Moses Lake, Washington, and Tachikawa, Japan.
+Overall, this was the fourth-worst accident involving a Douglas C-124.

 Discovery of remains

-Route map of debris field from the 1952 crash of a C-124 Globemaaster into Mount Gannett in Alaska.
+Route map of debris field from the 1952 crash of a C-124 Globemaster into Mount Gannett in Alaska.

 On June 9, 2012, the crew of an Alaska Army National Guard helicopter on a training mission noticed a large yellow survival raft on the surface of the Colony Glacier above Inner Lake George.
 The site was nearly 14 miles from the 1952 crash location.
 The National Guard sent a team on foot to examine the site and they retrieved items that were identified as being from the crashed C-124.
 On June 13, 2012, Deputy Chief Rick Stone, J-2 Intelligence Directorate at the Joint POW/MIA Accounting Command, was assigned to investigate the wreckage.

 On June 28, 2012, the US military announced the discovery of the wreckage.